JesseEmond/ssh-keys-generator/README.md

 # SSH RSA key-pair generation
 Generates an SSH RSA key-pair for **educational purposes** only.

 *This originated from a friend offering to create a user for me on his server and asking for generated SSH keys.
 I was working on an assignment related to Miller-Rabin at the time and jokingly said that I would make the generator myself.
-I ended up thinking that the experience would be worth it figured that I would really do it.
-A couple of classes and late hours later, her it is.*
+A couple of classes and late hours later, here it is.*

 Do not use in any serious context.
 Feel free to open issues or pull requests if you want to improve this as a learning resource.